Home Guides Guide 1

 Exchange-Traded Funds (ETFs)

-ETFs are our recommended starting point for most beginner investors.
-They offer instant diversification, low costs, and professional management.
-A single Canadian equity ETF might hold positions in 200+ companies, reducing the risk of any single company hurting your portfolio.
-Learn more in our detailed guide on what ETFs are.
+ETFs are commonly discussed as an option for newer investors.
+They may offer diversification and lower costs compared to some alternatives.
+A single Canadian equity ETF might hold positions in many companies, which may reduce the risk of any single company significantly affecting the portfolio.
+Learn more in our article on what ETFs are.

 Popular Canadian ETF Examples